dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-| Error | Description
+| Status code | Description
 |---|---|
 | 400 | Input teiA or teiB is null or has invalid id
 | 403 | User do not have access to read teiA or teiB
 | 404 | Tei not found
-| 409 | Pair of teiA or teiB already existing
+| 409 | Pair of teiA and teiB already existing

 To update a potential duplicate status: